 - Space is limited to 30 participants.
 Be sure to register early to reserve your spot.

-- NOTE: Because these activities create obligations for City personnel, we ask that you make every reasonable effort to attend all scheduled events.
+- Because these activities create obligations for City personnel, we ask that you make every reasonable effort to attend all scheduled events.

 “If I were Emperor of Winchester, I would make this program mandatory.”